David R Hayworth Foundation

 The David R Hayworth Foundation primarily supports:

-- Children's Education: Major support for education initiatives, including the Say Yes to Education program
+- Children's Education: Major support for education initiatives, including the Say Yes to Education programme

 - Museums and Cultural Institutions: Particularly children's museums and educational exhibits

-- Children's Services: Programs that enhance quality of life for children in North Carolina communities
+- Children's Services: Programmes that enhance quality of life for children in North Carolina communities

-- Youth Development: Support for youth endowments and programs serving children in need
+- Youth Development: Support for youth endowments and programmes serving children in need

 - Historic Preservation: Support for chapel renovations and building improvements

-- Community Development: Unrestricted support for preselected organizations
+- Community Development: Unrestricted support for preselected organisations

-Previous grant descriptions have included: general support, upkeep at swimming center, unrestricted building improvements, Tiffany glass painting, Say Yes to Education fund, and chapel renovations.
+Based on historical 990 filings, the foundation has supported education initiatives, children's museums, and community programmes across North Carolina's Piedmont Triad region.
+Grant descriptions have included: general support, upkeep at swimming centre, unrestricted building improvements, Tiffany glass painting, Say Yes to Education fund, and chapel renovations.

 What They Don't Fund

-The foundation does not accept unsolicited requests for funds and only makes contributions to preselected charitable organizations.
+The foundation does not accept unsolicited requests for funds and only makes contributions to preselected charitable organisations.

 Governance and Leadership